 Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 This energy option should only be used when the local grid electricity supply is temporarily unavailable.
-It is a quick and convenient way to ensure that your life stays uninterrupted when you need it most.
-While there are many different options for choosing the generator that is right for you, we encourage you to do your research first, so that you are best prepared before an emergency occurs.
+It is a quick and convenient way to ensure your life stays uninterrupted when needed.
+While there are many different options for choosing the right generator, we encourage you to do your research first to be best prepared before an emergency occurs.
 For more information on the different types of generators, you can read our blog on the topic.

 For further information on connecting your generator, you can refer to Hydro Ottawa standard ECG0002 Technical Guideline For Customer Owned Standby Generation.

-Generators that have the ability to supply electricity into the utility grid shall comply with the requirements of ECG0006: Embedded Generation Connection Guideline.
+Generators that can supply electricity to the utility grid shall comply with the requirements of ECG0006: Distributed Energy Resource Technical Requirement.

 Net metering allows you to reduce your monthly electricity costs by generating your own electricity from a renewable energy source, instead of using Hydro Ottawa’s supply.

-These sources, or Renewable Energy Technologies (RETs), generate electricity from renewable energy options which include wind, water, solar and agricultural biomass.
-Energy storage systems (large batteries) can be combined with RET generation to form a net metering installation.
-Please note that energy storage on its own does not qualify for the net metering program.
+These sources, or Renewable Energy Technologies (RETs), generate electricity from renewable energy options, including wind, water, solar, and agricultural biomass.
+Energy storage systems are considered sources that generate electricity when discharging and can be combined with RET generation to form a net-metering installation.
+Please note that energy storage on its own does not qualify for the net-metering program.

-While net metering allows you to reduce your monthly costs by generating your own electricity, it also benefits you in that any extra energy that you produce and don’t use is sent back to the grid for a non-cash credit.
+While net metering allows you to reduce your monthly costs by generating your electricity, it also benefits you because any extra energy you produce and don’t use is sent back to the grid for a non-cash credit.
 This credit will appear on your electricity bill as a line item noted as ‘Generation Credit Balance’.
 This credit cannot be redeemed for cash or as payment for other services.

-Other bill line items related to generation account are also reflected on net metering bills.
-For a detailed example, please view Hydro Ottawa’s Tiered rates net metering sample bill.
+Other bill line items related to the generation account are also reflected on net metering bills.
+For a detailed example, please view Hydro Ottawa’s net metering sample bill.

 Net metering customers can also choose their rate plan for consumption and generation billed on or after January 1, 2024.
 Further information is detailed below.